Dynamics Business Central Manufacturing EDI explained

 Documents

-EDI in Business Central is driven by the idea of exchanging documents electronically instead of via paper, fax, or PDF.
+Business Central EDI is driven by the idea of exchanging documents electronically instead of via paper, fax, or PDF.
 The most frequently exchanged documents are the: 850 Purchase Order, 810 Invoice, and the 856 ASN or Advance Shipping Notice.

 These documents are defined by a special “flat-file structure” that is supposed to be universally used but varies so dramatically that they really only serve as broad guidelines.